 6. See native grasses on our restored prairie and throughout the 120 acres.

 7. Volunteer opportunities.
-Come help out every second Saturday of the month for our habitat restoration days.
+Come help out most second Saturdays of the month for our habitat restoration days.

 8. See pollinators at work.
-Visit our six colonies of bee hives, taste our local honey, relax in the butterfly garden and watch hummingbirds and butterflies busy at work.
+Visit our butterfly garden and watch hummingbirds and other pollinators busy at work.

 10. Take a conservation class.
 Get involved in your local community and educate yourself on environmental issues affecting your back yard.
 From water conservation to bird migration, come explore.